ctcg-blog/ctcg-blog.github.io/_posts/2024-08-22-Azure-Front-Door-as-a-C2-Redirector.md

 ---

-Azure Front Door is a robust service for improving the availability and performance of your applications by providing global load balancing and application acceleration.
+Azure Front Door is a robust CDN (Content Delivery Network) service for improving the availability and performance of your applications by providing global load balancing and application acceleration.

 You can use Azure Front Door to handle redirects, which is particularly useful for scenarios like URL rewriting, domain migrations, or managing different environments.